3. Universal credit

 Universal credit will affect people of working age; people who are over the state pension age for women will not be affected.

-The national roll out of Universal credit in Great Britain began in October 2013 and will continue until 2019.
+The national roll out of Universal credit in Great Britain began in October 2013 and will continue until late 2018.
 The date at which someone starts claiming Universal credit will depend on certain factors.
 This includes where they live and whether they are already claiming one or more benefits or tax credits that Universal credit will replace.
-Initially, it will only be claimed by people making new claims for benefit, and people who are sick or disabled are likely to be the last to be 'migrated' to the new benefit.
+Initially, it will only be claimed by people making new claims for benefit, and people who are sick or disabled are likely to be the last to be ‘migrated’ to the new benefit.